 We are excited for you to start your college experience with us and are here to support you during this transition.
-Below is an outline in chronological order of what your orientation experience will consist of.
-There are also common questions and resources to support your transition.
-We encourage you to utlize the many resources available and contact us if you are unable to find an answer.
-Many students are the first in their family to go to college and we want to help you be successful.
+Below, you will find additional information regarding your Orientation experience, as well as answers to common questions.
+We encourage you to utilize the many resources available and contact us if you have any questions.

 Your Orientation Experiences

 Orientation consists of several experiences hosted by Orientation leaders, where students are able to build community with other students, learn about university resources, and discover what CWU has to offer.

 The focus is to confirm your class registration, and includes important transition needs, such as supplemental financial aid, housing, and dining information.

 There will be opportunities for you to meet other new students, learn about university resources, and have a positive experience getting to know CWU.

 Orientation sessions in summer 2022 will be in-person, one-day sessions with optional activities.

 Navigate to your Applicant Portal to select your Orientation date.